 Multiplexed bead-based SARS-CoV-2 serological assay

-We have recently designed and validated a multiplexed bead-based SARS-CoV-2 serological assay that measures different antibodies produced by a patient (IgG, IgM, IgA).
-In collaboration with the NIST Applied and Computational Mathematics Division, we have developed a new strategy to more confidently classify positive and negative samples.
+We have developed a validated multiplexed bead-based SARS-CoV-2 serological assay that measures different antibodies produced by a patient (IgG, IgM, IgA).
+In collaboration with the NIST Applied and Computational Mathematics Division, we have developed a new strategy to classify more confidently the positive and negative samples.
 The validated assay was used to characterize the first and second WHO Serology Reference Panels through inter-laboratory studies as well as the study for the development of the US SARS-CoV-2 serology standard and a large-scale follow-up evaluation study led by NIH/NCI SeroNet and FNLCR.

 BSL-3 sparing neutralization assays

-We are working to develop neutralization assays via flow cytometry as well as advanced live cell imaging to assist SARS-CoV-2 vaccine and therapeutic development.
+We have developed surrogate bead-based neutralization assay via flow cytometry and pseudo-virus neutralization assays via live cell imaging and flow cytometry to assist SARS-CoV-2 vaccine and therapeutic development.
 These assays will enable the functional assessment of the ability of serum antibodies to prevent cell binding, entry, or other effects of the virus on the cell in vitro.
-Preliminary data showed excellent correlation between our serology and bead-based neutralization assay results.
+Data showed excellent correlation between our serology and bead-based neutralization assay results.